COVID-19 and dementia

-As coronavirus and the restrictions continue to bring changes and challenges, we have advice and practical tips for people living with dementia and those supporting them – either in the same household or from a distance.
+As coronavirus continues to bring changes and challenges, we have practical tips for people living with dementia and those supporting them – either in the same household or from a distance.

 We will update this information regularly, including details of support and services from Alzheimer's Society.
 This will help you get through this period of change, so do come back to see what’s available.

 What are you looking for today?

 - About coronavirus (advice for everyone, risks for people with dementia, vaccines and medical aspects)

 - Supporting a person with dementia through the pandemic (staying safe and well, shopping)

 - Wellbeing and support services (support from Alzheimer’s Society, looking after your health)